 #9 Read calming and happy stories before bed

-Bedtime can be a source of anxiety for many kids from fear of monsters, being away from you, and the dark.
+Bedtime can be a source of anxiety for many kids.
+They may have a fear of monsters, separation from parents, or the dark.
 It can help to read soothing, uplifting stories before bed to help put your child’s mind in a positive place.
-If you are wondering how to help your child with a fear of the dark check out our course.
+If you are wondering how to help your child with a fear of the dark, check out our course here.

 #10 Model healthy coping skills around anxiety yourself

-Kids watch what we say and what we do.
-Share your kid-appropriate fears with your child, and how you healthily faced the fear.
+Kids watch what we say and do.
+Share your kid-appropriate fears with your child and how you skillfully faced the fear.
 Modeling positive self-talk and healthy coping can go a long way in helping your child reduce their anxiety.

-The wonderful thing about anxiety is that we can do so many things to help ourselves and our children.
+The great thing about anxiety is that it is so treatable.
+Not only can anxiety be treated, but there is a lot we can do at home to help ourselves and our children.
 In my eleven years working with kids and their parents, I have seen kids improve almost overnight when parents teach their children healthy tools for coping with anxiety.
+Learn these tools here.